-5 We address serious or persistent negative behaviour
+5 We address serious or persistent dysregulated behaviour

-Our rules, rewards and sanctions work for the majority of children for most of the time, helping them develop good attitudes and keep to acceptable standards of behaviour.
+Our rules, rewards and sanctions work for the majority of children for most of the time, helping them develop good attitudes, make good behaviour for learning choices and keep to acceptable standards of behaviour.
 In rare instances, a child may have barriers that make it harder for them to follow our school rules all the time.
-In such circumstances the class teacher may wish to keep a diary of the persistent or serious behaviour as a way to discover what the triggers may be.
+In such circumstances the class teacher will keep a diary of the persistent or serious dysregulated behaviour as a way to discover what the triggers may be.